Transverse minimal foliations on unit tangent bundles and applications: Application to partially hyperbolic diffeomorphisms

 \begin{prop} Let $f: M \to M$ be a partially hyperbolic diffeomorphism preserving branching foliations $\cW^{cs}$ and $\cW^{cu}$ which are approximated in the sense of Theorem \ref{teo.BI} by true transverse foliations $\cF^{cs}$ and $\cF^{cu}$.
 Then, the approximating foliations do not have Reeb surfaces. \end{prop}

-\begin{proof} Up to finite cover we get that the existence of a Reeb surface for the foliations $\cF^{cs}$ and $\cF^{cu}$ implies that there is a surface $S$ contained in some leaf of $\cW^{cs}$ or $\cW^{cu}$ (without loss of generality we assume $\cW^{cs}$) which is an annulus, the boundaries are leaves of the one dimensional branching foliation induced by the intersection and no transversal from one side intersects the other.
+\begin{proof} The Reeb surfaces of $\cF^{cs}$ are finitely covered by an annulus so that the boundary components are leaves of $\cF^{cs} \cap \cF^{cu}$ and the interior are infinite curves spiralling to the boundary.
+When collapsing to $\cW^{cs}$ and $\cW^{cu}$ these annuli collapse to ``branched" annuli $S$ contained in some leaf of $\cW^{cs}$ or $\cW^{cu}$ (without loss of generality we assume $\cW^{cs}$) which is an annulus, the boundaries are leaves of the one dimensional branching foliation induced by the intersection and no transversal from one side intersects the other.
 Using Poincare-Bendixon's theorem we deduce that every flow transverse to the boundaries of $S$ must have a periodic orbit.
 Applying this to the flow generated by a unit vector field tangent to $E^s$ we deduce the existence of a closed curve tangent to $E^s$ which is a contradiction with partial hyperbolicity (because $f$ would contract the curve until you find a circle tangent to $E^s$ in an arbitrarily small ball). \end{proof}